 1/27/2015: Permanent repairs are underway on US Highway 34 and planning for the restoration and future recreational uses within the Big Thompson Canyon will continue.
 Glade Park was destroyed in the flood, but is open to walk-in fishing access only.
 Narrows and Forks Park will remain closed indefinitely.
-Sleepy Hollow Park has been restored and will reopen to the public April 1.
+Sleepy Hollow Park has been restored and has reopened to the public.

 After the devastating flood of 1976, Larimer County acquired several parcels in the Big Thompson canyon.
 Four of those parcels became County Parks and include public river access for fishing, picnicking, and general outdoor enjoyment of such a stunning canyon.
 The Big Thompson Canyon is home to a wide array of flora and fauna including native trout, healthy Ponderosa Pine forests, pristine sage shrublands, and spectacular wildlife.
 Bring the family, a fishing rod, and a picnic lunch and enjoy everything these parks have to offer.